jcurlier/dirt/README.md

 ## Running the Web server

+1. Get an Infura API key at [infura.io](infura.io).

-1. Set the environment variables
+2. Set the environment variables

 Variable | Description
 ---- | ----